Awesome life hacks by ANGRY ORANGE

 We grew up together, and I was curious to find out as much as possible about the cat’s behavior.
 That’s the only way I could understand the things my kitty was doing.

 1. They like to show their love through...

 Bites?
 Oh, yes.
-When your cat bites you in the play, it actually shows its affection.
-This type of bite is very different from fear or defense that cause injury, and the feelings behind this reaction are also different.
+When your cat bites you while playing, they actually show you love and affection.
+This type of bite is very different from those caused by fear or defense mechanisms that result into injury.
 “Love” bites are a funny and strange behavior of adorable cats.

 Presents?
 Looots of them!
 Cats often show affection by leaving “gifts” for their owner.
-Cats are innate hunters, so when the cat brings you freshly caught prey, it actually gives you a delicious meal.
-You may not want to touch the gift with your bare hands, but keep in mind that her intentions are good and this behavior is in fact a sign that she loves you.
+Cats are innate hunters, so when they bring you freshly caught prey, they actually offer you a delicious meal.
+You may not want to touch the gift with your bare hands, but keep in mind that their intentions are good and this behavior is in fact a sign of love.

 2. Hiding in small boxes?
 All the time.

 The most common escape location is a medium-sized cardboard box (it can be a shoebox or mineral water packaging).
 This provides a quiet space for your cat, and the smaller it is, the better.
 Besides the heat generated by the cardboard insulation, the four “walls” of the box offer the desired safety and comfort.
 In addition, your cat can spy on you or whoever is invading its territory by peeking over the sides of the box.
 The boxes are also good because they can give them a place to scratch, without damaging anything.

 3. They look into your eyes and blink slowly

 Although cats are considered experts in hiding their emotions, they try to show affection to their owner in their specific way: by blinking slowly.
 Researchers call this proof of love “cat kisses.”
 The next time you notice that your cat is doing this, try to imitate its behavior.
 Most of the time, you’ll notice that they continue to do the same.
 Wink, wink! ;)

 4. Walking “on the spot”